Skip to Content

 Sharing is caring!

-We usually associate onions with the globe-shaped red, yellow, or white onions that are readily available in supermarkets.
+We usually associate onions with the globe-shaped red, yellow, or white onions that are readily available in supermarkets, but there are all kinds of different types of onions used in cooking.

-While standard onions are a welcome addition to many dishes, there are many types of onion varietals that all have unique flavors.
+While standard onions are a welcome addition to many dishes, many different types of onions have unique flavors.

-Onions are part of the allium family ('cultivated garlic' in Latin), which produces plants with a bulb and leaf.
+Onions are part of the allium family ('cultivated garlic' in Latin), which produce plants with a bulb and leaf.

-Within the onion family, there are many types of edible plants - including shallots, leeks, globe onions, spring onions, and wild onions.
+The onion family has many types of edible plants - including shallots, leeks, globe onions, spring onions, and wild onions.

 We'll cover all these types of onions and how to use them, including suggested recipes that show off their flavor!